 Through this, occupational therapy professionals will have the confidence and commitment to own equal partner status within care teams and to set directions for developments to deliver quality services to current and future service users.

-There are many good resources available on the web and in journals regarding leadership - in fact sometimes it feels there are so many it will take a great amount of time to sift through them.
-Therefore, to get you started on your leadership journey, we have developed annotated reference lists.
-Take a look and find an article that addresses your needs or piques your interest to start your thinking on the topic of leadership.
+There are many good resources available through formal institutions, in journals and on the web regarding leadership - in fact sometimes it feels there are so many it will take a great amount of time to sift through them.
+Therefore to get you started on your leadership journey we have done some scoping for you and categorised the resources for you, below.

 Additionally, the Royal College of Occupational Therapists has resources available to members.
 Please log into the website and search Practice resources / Occupational therapy topics / Leadership and Management.